madhavlab/madhavlab.github.io/index.md

-## Updates
+## Open Postions

-- <span style="color:rgb(159, 0, 0)"><b>*OPEN POSITIONS:*</b></span> We are always looking for postdocs and senior researchers for automatic speech recognition and related problems and/or long-term research interns starting in June 2022.
+We are always looking for postdocs and senior researchers for automatic speech recognition and related problems and/or long-term research interns starting in June 2022.
 Please visit this link for open positions in our group.

 - <span style="color:rgb(159, 0, 0)"><b>*June 2022 - Long-term Research Internship:*</b></span> If you are interested in 6-month to 1-year research-focused internships in machine learning/deep learning/computer vision/audio processing and have relevant background (coursework/projects in machine learning/deep learning, exposure to reading/writing papers in top-tier conferences), please send an email with subject line “Long-term Research Position at MADHAVLab” to discuss more.
 We expect to have positions starting in August 2022.